milestone-hafnia/trainer-classification/README.md

 - **Select Recipe**: In the top left corner, press `Browse files` and select the `recipe.zip` file located in the root folder of this repo.
 In subsequent runs, the drop down can be used to select previously used recipes.
 - **Experiment name**: Provide some desired name.
 Anything works.
-- **Command**: Add `train` to point to the training script in `src/scripts/train.py`.
-You may also add additional commands supported in `src/scripts/train.py` script, e.g. the following command `train --batch_size 256 --learning_rate 0.00001`
+- **Command**: Add your training command.
+For this example it would be `python scripts/train.py` or optionally provide script arguments e.g. `scripts/train.py --batch_size 256 --learning_rate 0.00001`.
 - **Select dataset**: For this recipe, you can select any Image Classification dataset such as mnist, caltech-101 and caltech-256.
 - **Training Configuration**: Select either "Free Tier" or "Professional" as training instance.